 - Gallbladder problems

-For people who can’t take hormone therapy, a new drug called fezolinetant may cut the number of hot flashes they have and how serious they are.
-As of mid-2022, this drug is awaiting FDA approval.
+For people who can’t take hormone therapy, a new FDA-approved drug called fezolinetant may cut the number of hot flashes they have and how serious they are.

 Other Prescription Medications

 Your doctor may recommend a nonhormonal prescription medication to improve your symptoms.